jodeh/Dockerized-Django-Gunicorn-Postgres-Nginx/README.md

 ```
 docker-compose up -d --build
 ```
-When you to stop them
+When you to stop the deployment
 ```
 docker-compose down
 ```